This is an official version.

 (3) Where a person conducting an examination under subsection (1) removes books, records or other documents under paragraph (1)(a), he or she shall give to the person from whom those items were taken a receipt for those items and shall immediately make copies of those items and return the originals to the person who was given the receipt.

-(4) The minister may require the annual examination of a seller under this section or more frequent examinations where he or she considers it necessary.
+(4) The registrar may require the annual examination of a seller under this section or more frequent examinations where he or she considers it necessary.

 Search and seizure with warrant